Seth Peterson Cottage: Development and use as residence

 Neither Wright or Peterson lived to see the completion of the building.
 Construction commenced in early 1959, shortly before Wright's death; he had signed the drawings in October 1958, six months before he died.
 Peterson and his family borrowed $12,000 that July to finance the building's construction.
 Mackey Adams of the Adams Brothers Construction Company served as the house's general contractor, and Peterson himself constructed parts of the house to save money.
 Thomas Casey was the supervising architect; Wright himself reportedly never visited the site during construction.
 Construction stopped after Peterson ran out of money, and he hanged himself in 1960 at the age of 23.
 At the time, Peterson was despondent; he was in debt, and his bride had reportedly left him.
 After Peterson's suicide, the house was taken over by receivers.
 According to the Wisconsin State Journal, one account suggested that the house's plumber quit, taking his materials with him, upon hearing of Peterson's death.

 Lilian T. Pritchard, (Note: Also cited as "Mrs. Owen L. Pritchard") a socialite from Milwaukee, bought the house in late 1961.
 The next year, she hired Taliesin Associated Architects to renovate it.
-The Pritchard family completed the work and invited guests to the house in September 1962.
+The Pritchard family completed the project and invited guests to the house in September 1962.
 The final cost of the cottage has been variously cited as $24,000, $26,000, $35,000, or $38,000.
 Due to a lack of records, the true cost of the house is unknown.
 Lilian's son Owen was the home's first actual occupant.
 Owen raised several Afghan Hounds while living at the house and added a high fence to keep the dogs from running away.
 A forced-air heating system was also installed in the house during this period.
 The Pritchards hired Tom Casey to draw up plans for an expansion of the cottage, which were never carried out.
 After Owen died, Lilian considered either expanding the house or selling it.